AhmedElsherbini/Code_for_accVSmac_paper/README.md

 We can benefit from the output of Bakta using [Bakta_stats](https://github.com/AhmedElsherbini/Bakta_stats)

-For visualization, we can use an R script (number_xx).
+For visualization, we can use an R script (3_Bakta/bakta_visualization.R).

 I  will use the nice tool of [Panaroo](https://github.com/gtonkinhill/panaroo), which uses the GFF files that are out of the Prokka tool.